Remember when your dad was super fit and hot and used to let you watch him shower?

 My favorite parts of this comic, in no particular order:

-• I love that this father/son combo are black and that it’s not the point.
-So many of these stories and drawings exist in a strange, all-white/all-the-time world that the choice to make these guys not that seems significant, while at the same time, seems of no real consequence to the story itself.
-No one mentions it, no one fetishizes blackness or black penis, and there are no other characters to draw any contrasts.
+- I love that this father/son combo are black and that it’s not the point.
+So many of these stories and drawings exist in a strange, all-white/all-the-time world that the choice to make these guys not that seems significant, while at the same time, is of no real consequence to the story itself.
+No one mentions it, no one fetishizes blackness or black penis, and there are no other characters against which to draw any contrasts.

 Dad’s Toys is a two-parter that was serialized over the January and February issues of Handjobs Magazine.
 Since it’s only ten pages long, I figured we could go ahead and fit ’em both in here: